 The cottonwood buds are beginning to swell!
 As the first days of spring warm resin inside leaf buds, they fill the air with an earthy sweet aroma.
 It always reminds me growing up on the Columbia River.
 I loved watching the bees busily gather tiny drops of resin.
 They use it...Read More

 Spring is peeking around the corner.
 As I walk through my neighborhood I notice the golden catkins of hazelnut cascading down.
 You have to get up close and personal to see the tiny ruby-red flowers along the stem – but it is worth the search.
 They are gorgeous.
 Later,...Read More

 Elise Krohn is passionate about her relationship with plants.
-As an herbalist and native foods specialist she empowers others in gathering and using wild foods and medicines.
-Her 17 years of experience includes medicine making, clinical practice, developing tribal community gardens, creating curricula and teaching.
+As an herbalist, native foods specialist, educator and author, she empowers others in gathering and using wild foods and medicines.
+Her 22 years of experience includes teaching, clinical practice, developing educational resources and coordinating community education programs.

 When I go outside to gather my own food and medicine I am in my element.
 I am taking in the gifts of my place.
 It is also a time to give back by tending the plants that sustain me and many other species.
 Gathering is a basic human act, one we have engaged in for thousands of years, and one that is largely forgotten in our modern world.